fanfoujs/nofan/README.md

 $ nofan login
 ```

-> If you don't have consumer key, come [here](https://fanfou.com/apps) to create one
+> If you don't have consumer key, come [here](https://fanfou.com/apps) to create one.

 ## Usage